efeslab/Atom/README.md

 Check `Elem/s` to see the computation throughput of the kernel.
 ![gemm](figures/bench_gemm.png)

 Other kernel of Atom can be evaluated similarly, for e.g., `./bench_reorder`.
 We conduct kernel evaluation on baselines as well.
 Please check [baselines/README.md](./kernels/baselines/README.md) to reproduce results.

+To reproduce end-to-end throughput and latency evaluation, please check [e2e/README.md](./e2e/README.md).
 ## Key Results
 ### Perplexity
 * Atom achieves strong perplexity results across WikiText2, PTB and C4 datasets across on Llama models family.